Several stabbed in Turku, Finland attack; suspect shot

-LONDON — Several people have been wounded in a stabbing in the city of Turku, western Finland, police said Friday.
+LONDON — Several people have been wounded in a stabbing in the city of Turku, western Finland, police said Friday, and a hunt was underway for potential attackers.

-The suspected attacker was shot, according to police who urged citizens to leave the immediate area.
+One suspected attacker was shot, according to police who urged citizens to leave the immediate area in the center of the city while they searched for "possible more perpetrators."

 The Turun Sanomat newspaper reported that at least one person was killed in the attack.